I2S

-Inter-Integrated Circuit Sound (I²S, pronounced "eye-squared-ess") is a serial interface protocol for transmitting two-channel, digital audio as pulse-code modulation (PCM) between integrated circuit (IC) components of an electronic device.
+Inter-Integrated Circuit Sound (I²S, I2S or IIS) is a serial bus for transmitting two-channel, digital audio as pulse-code modulation (PCM) between integrated circuit (IC) components of an electronic device.
 An I²S bus separates clock and serial data signals, resulting in simpler receivers than those required for asynchronous communications systems that need to recover the clock from the data stream.
-Alternatively, I²S is spelled I2S (pronounced eye-two-ess) or IIS (pronounced eye-eye-ess).

 Despite a similar name, I²S is unrelated to I²C.

 History

-The protocol standard was introduced in 1986 by Philips Semiconductor (now NXP Semiconductors) and was first revised June 5, 1996.
+The protocol standard was introduced in 1986 by Philips Semiconductor (now NXP Semiconductors) and was first revised on June 5, 1996.
 The standard was last revised on February 17, 2022 and updated terms master and slave to controller and target.